 Your first step should be a risk assessment to understand what makes your business attractive to cyber criminals (customer data is likely to be your biggest commodity at risk) and where your main vulnerabilities lie.

-Start with some basic questions, such as 'what information do we collect?', 'how do we store it?', and 'who has access to it?'
+Start with some basic questions, such as "what information do we collect?," "how do we store it?," and "who has access to it?"
 You should then examine how you currently protect your data, and how you secure your computers, network, email and other tools.

 For example, consider whether you have a formal written policy for social media usage on any device (including employees' personal ones) that connects to your company network.
 Do you provide internet safety training for your workforce?
 Do you wipe all old machines of data before disposal?
 Do you require multi-factor authentication (more than one way of confirming a user's claimed identity) to access your network?
+Additionally, when employees leave the company, do you permanently suspend their authentication credentials so they can no longer access your network and its servers?

 Step #2: Identify and document internal and external threats